CodyValle/PerlServer/README.md

 # PerlServer
-Multipl examples of servers written in Perl.
+Multiple examples of servers written in Perl.